CompSciFutures/APMonitor/README.md

 **The service level guarantee works as follows:** If the resource is down, `APMonitor.py` won't hit the [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/) endpoint URL, and Site24x7 will then send an alert about the missed heartbeat without the need for any additional dependencies on-prem/on-site.
 So the entire machine `APMonitor.py` is running on can fall over, and you still get availability monitoring alerts sent, with all the benefits of having on-prem monitoring on your local network behind your firewall.

-You can quickly signup for a [Lite or Pro Plan](https://www.site24x7.com/site24x7-pricing.html) for \$10-\$50 USD per month, then setup a bunch of [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/) URL endpoints that works with `APMonitor.py` rather easily.
+You can quickly signup for a [Site24x7.com Lite or Pro Plan](https://www.site24x7.com/site24x7-pricing.html) for \$10-\$50 USD per month, then setup a bunch of [Heartbeat Monitoring](https://www.site24x7.com/help/heartbeat/) URL endpoints that works with `APMonitor.py` rather easily.

 **Note: Heartbeat Monitoring is not available on their Website Monitoring plans.
 You need an 'Infrastructure Monitoring' or 'All-In-One' plan for it to work correctly.**